cran-task-views/Epidemiology/Epidemiology.md

   geographical location, while at the same time generating models using these trends; generate interactive visualizations and generate Susceptible-Infected-Recovered (SIR) model for the disease spread.
-- `r pkg("covid19br")`: Set of functions to import COVID-19 pandemic data into R. The Brazilian COVID-19 data, obtained from the official Brazilian repository at <https://covid.saude.gov.br/>, is available at country, region, state, and city-levels.
-The package also downloads the world-level COVID-19 data from the John Hopkins University's repository.
 - `r pkg("covid19dbcand")`: Provides different datasets parsed from '[Drugbank](https://www.drugbank.ca/covid-19)' database using `r pkg("dbparser")` package.
 It is a smaller version from